-For over 200 years, trade with Japan had been a Dutch monopoly, entirely controlled by the Dutch East India Company from the Dejima trading post in the Nagasaki’s bay.
+For over 200 years, trade with Japan had been a Dutch monopoly, entirely controlled by the Dutch East India Company from the Dejima trading post in Nagasaki Bay.

-Thanks to their monopoly, Dutches were the first to receive the few and rare Japanese artifacts.
+Thanks to their monopoly, the Dutch were the first to receive the few and rare Japanese artifacts.
 As shipments were expensive and rare (only two boats per year were allowed docking during the 18th Century), most of the trade focused on high-value items such as silk, cotton, porcelain, and lacquerware.

-At the time, Ukiyo-e were cheap, mass-produced items in Japan, used primarily as entertainment: they had so little value that they initially made their way to Europe as packaging material for fragile goods.
+However, there were also some lower-value items that were initially overlooked by the Dutch traders.
+Among them were ukiyo-e prints, which were cheap, mass-produced items in Japan, used primarily as entertainment.
+They had so little value that they initially made their way to Europe as packaging material for fragile goods.

 Not a style nor a movement, Japonisme is loosely defined as the influence of Japanese art on Western artists, a trend that boomed at the end of the 19th century encompassing all artistic media, from fine arts, to craft, to textile design, to poetry, to literature.
 Following the first Japanese exhibition at the Paris Exposition Universelle in 1867, shops trading Japanese artifacts popped everywhere in Paris, responding to the new curiosity and appetite for exotic goods.